moraesdelima/template-engine/README.md

 Hello, John!
 ```

-You can use the `TemplateEngine` class to replace properties in a template either with a String Serialization or Json Serialization.
-Here is an example of how to use it with a Json Serialization, that convert any object to your's Json representation:
+You can use the `TemplateEngine` class to replace properties in a template either with a String Serialization or JSON Serialization.
+Here is an example of how to use it with JSON Serialization, which converts any object to your's JSON representation:

 ```java
 @Data